elkowar/eww/docs/src/eww.md

 </details>

-(Note that you will most likely need the -devel variants of your distros packages to be able to compile eww.)
+(Note that you will most likely need the -devel variants of your distro's packages to be able to compile eww.)

 ### Building